General Surgery Residency Program at Vassar Brothers Medical Center

 • Multidisciplinary wound management and hyperbaric program

-The new Patient Pavilion at Vassar Brothers Medical Center will add 15 operating room (OR) suites, an innovative conference center and private rooms for an enhanced patient care and educational experience.
-Vassar Brothers is also a Level II Trauma Center.
+In 2021, Vassar Brothers Medical Center opened a new 750,000 square-foot patient pavilion including 15 new operating room (OR) suites, an innovative conference center and private rooms for an enhanced patient care and educational experience.

 We are seeking good people with the potential to be great physicians, and well-rounded surgeons and clinicians.
 In your search for a residency program, we can offer opportunities to structure training in pursuit of career paths in community-based general surgery, academic settings and specialized fellowship training.
 All residents engage in scholarly activity, focusing on research, quality improvement and outcomes-based practice.